 What do you think about contemporary photography (importance of systematic education in photography, current trends, social media, photography as a career choice, etc.)?

 I recently completed a Masters in Photography & The Book at Plymouth University and am currently studying for an MFA there.
 Whilst the time spent with the professors has been invaluable in terms of shaping my current practice, institutions still seem to be lacking in regards to advice on professional practice and practical realities.
-I believe there are far too many photography degrees in terms of how many opportunities there are for young photographers in the U.K. When I applied to study documentary photography at Newport in 2000, there was the sense that it wasn’t easy to get a place, it was something that was earn’t through having a coherent portfolio of work, a passion for photography and interesting ideas.
-Universities are now run like businesses and therefore they need students, and because there are so many courses available to young people, often people get accepted that aren’t suitable.
+I believe there are far too many photography degrees in terms of how many opportunities there are for young photographers in the U.K. When I applied to study documentary photography at Newport in 2000 there was the sense that it wasn’t easy to get a place.
+It was something that was earn’t through having a coherent portfolio of work, a passion for photography and interesting ideas.
+Universities are now run like businesses and therefore they need students and because there are so many courses available to young people, often applicants get accepted that aren’t suitable.
 When I applied to do my masters In 2013 I had no real career aspirations, I was 34 and my main motivation was to re-engage with a photographic practice I had started over a decade earlier.
 If young people are passionate about photography, then they should consider applying to study it at University.
-If they pick the right course, hopefully they will be surrounded by eager, ambitious photographers who will help influence and develop their work.
+If they pick the right course for them hopefully they will be surrounded by eager, ambitious photographers who will help influence and develop their work.
 I work several part time jobs, alongside bits of teaching and commercial work in the arts sector to pay the bills.
-I choose to live in the South West of England, where sadly there aren’t many opportunities to earn money as a photographer, but lots of beautiful countryside, beaches and moorland.
+I choose to live in the South West of England, where (sadly) there aren’t many opportunities to earn money as a photographer, but lots of beautiful countryside, beaches and moorland.
 My priorities have changed slightly and I am just happy and content to be able to take pictures and live a reasonably relaxed and rewarding life.
+(2016)